jeromeetienne/learningthreejs.com-backup/source/_posts/2011-08-06-lets-do-a-cube.md

 I wasnt sure how to present the lesson, so i did an [annotated source of the example](/data/lets_do_a_cube/docs/lets_do_a_cube.html). to get things started.
-I kepts it small as possible to simplicity sake.
+I kept it small as possible to simplicity sake.
 It is only 70 lines of javascript for a *webgl simplistic demo*.
 I hope it shows that webgl is quite accessible.